Notable Burn Injury Lawsuits

-When a high profile case makes it to a courtroom, the general population is nearly guaranteed to hear all about it in overwhelming amounts.
+When a high-profile case makes it to a courtroom, the general population is nearly guaranteed to hear all about it in overwhelming amounts.
 Mainstream media and social networking sites like Facebook and Google+ allow popular stories to spread like wildfire across the internet.
-Speaking of hot topics; we’ve all heard the story of Stella Liebeck who was originally awarded $2.86M by a civil jury (before the 2 parties came to a confidential settlement agreement), claiming that McDonald’s acted negligent by selling her coffee that was “unreasonably dangerous” when she spilled the entire cup on her lap and suffered from third-degree burns.
+Speaking of hot topics; we’ve all heard the story of Stella Liebeck who was originally awarded $2.86M by a civil jury (before the 2 parties came to a confidential settlement agreement), claiming that McDonald’s acted negligently by selling her coffee that was “unreasonably dangerous” when she spilled the entire cup on her lap and suffered from third-degree burns.

 Because of the popularity of Liebeck’s trial and verdict, it seems to be the only thing people can think of when it comes to suing a company for burns.
 Believe it or not, it’s the lesser heard of the court cases that are the most shocking.
-Burn injuries can be caused by the negligent acts of person, company, organization, or entity in a countless number of ways.
-Because people often fail to notice a correlation between their burn injuries and someone else’s negligence, they in turn fail to pursue the case in court and bring any wrongdoers to justice.
+Burn injuries can be caused by the negligent acts of a person, company, organization, or entity in a countless number of ways.
+Because people often fail to notice a correlation between their burn injuries and someone else’s negligence, they, in turn, fail to pursue the case in court and bring any wrongdoers to justice.

 Accidents do happen; that’s how civil procedures differ from criminal procedures.
-An injury inflicted by someone with intent to harm is a crime, while an injury inflicted by someone who failed to show reasonable care is a civil matter in court.
+An injury inflicted by someone with the intent to harm is a crime, while an injury inflicted by someone who failed to show reasonable care is a civil matter in court.
 But justice isn’t something served only to those who intended to cause an injury.
 Justice covers more than just criminal repercussions.

 Those who are burned due to someone else’s negligence—even the families of those who are burned—could undergo an enormous amount of pain and suffering depending on burn severity.
 While there’s nothing wrong with expressing a little sympathy to a negligent party (for example, not wanting to bankrupt a small company), it should be on a level playing field.
 Medical expenses could need paying; even funeral costs could arise should the burns be fatal; a settlement between the two parties could be in the works.